Homework #13: Toy Compiler (graded)Out: Monday, November 4th, Due: Friday, November 15th, 11:23pm

 Testing compiler disabled errors

 Your compile function will throw a “compiler disabled” error if the compiler is disabled, and you will need to test this to get complete coverage.
 However, this is an internal check, and if an error is raised, it should be considered an internal error of your own code.
-In other words, when things run as they should, you will not have a way to test this error, so it is impossible to write a test case that simply uses run.
+In other words, when things run as they should, you will not have a way to test this error, so it is impossible to write a test case that simply use run.
 You should therefore write a test case (for compile and for additional compilation functions that will be described below) using direct calls to the compile function(s) to test the error.

 Dealing with Multiple Expressions